Weekly Goal Review Process: 25-Minute Reset

 The weekly review that survives real life is the one that stays short, produces decisions, and restarts without guilt after missed weeks.

-When your schedule is not yours: adapting the weekly review routine for parents, ADHD, and shift workers
+How to adapt the weekly review routine for unpredictable schedules: parents, ADHD, and shift workers

 Standard weekly review advice assumes you control your calendar.
 Parents, people with ADHD, and shift workers often do not.
 Rigid “every Sunday at 6pm” rituals collapse when schedules are unpredictable.

 For parents, pick a 25-minute window that is reliably yours, whether or not it falls on the same day each week.
-If you cannot manage 25 minutes uninterrupted, split the review: do steps 1-2 (backward and inward) one day, steps 3-5 (upward, forward, outward) the next.
+If you cannot manage 25 minutes uninterrupted, split the review: do steps 1 and 2 (backward and inward) one day, steps 3 to 5 (upward, forward, outward) the next.
 Half a review is infinitely better than none.

 For people managing ADHD, the key adaptation to the weekly review routine is making the review feel different from the work it reviews.
-Change the environment – a coffee shop or somewhere your brain does not associate with regular tasks.
+Change the environment, such as a coffee shop or somewhere your brain does not associate with regular tasks.
 Use the brain dump aggressively.
 Consider doing the review with a peer productivity partner on a video call.
-Many ADHD coaches recommend body doubling – working in the presence of another person – as a strategy for initiating tasks that feel difficult to start.
+This is a form of body doubling, which means working in the presence of another person to make a difficult task easier to start.
+In a 2024 study, Eagle, Baltaxe-Admony, and Ringland surveyed 220 neurodivergent participants and found body doubling was a widely adopted strategy for generating momentum and staying on task, with many people discovering it on their own before they ever heard the name [10].
+For more structured approaches, our guide to goal systems designed for ADHD goes further.

-For shift workers, anchor to a position in your shift cycle rather than a day of the week – for example, the first rest day after a block of shifts.
+For shift workers, anchor to a position in your shift cycle rather than a day of the week, for example the first rest day after a block of shifts.
+One reader who works rotating hospital shifts described tying her review to the last night shift of each block, because that moment was the one fixed point she could count on while the calendar dates kept moving.
 Keep the template on your phone and adjust the cadence to match your rotation pattern rather than forcing a seven-day rhythm that conflicts with your schedule.

 Ramon’s take